BUDGETING YOUR ELECTRONIC GADGETS BILLINGS: PART III

-After wrestling with a $178. expense for 2 years paying off 2- iPhone 6 Plus models, saving $82 a month was a big deal for me.
+After wrestling with a $178 monthly expense for 2 years paying off 2 iPhone 6 Plus models, saving the extra cost on each billing cycle was a big deal for me.
 I was able to finish the purchase plan around the middle of last year.
-To get the bill down to $96, I had to engage a promotion with a Verizon that ended in April 2019.
-They had no more promotions to hand out.
+To get the bill down to $96, I had to engage a promotion with Verizon that ended in April 2019.
+That was my best option because they had no more promotions to hand out past that point.

-I had to take a hard look at my insurance plan to get the cost down again.
-Verizon uses the Assurion insurance company to add protection for their customers who are willing to pay the extra premium for that coverage.
-In the case of covering mine and my wife’s iPhone, they were charging me $26.
-A month.
-That is $312 a year.
-What do I get for that?
+So, to keep my cost in line with my objectives, I did some research on insurance coverages to see if I really would benefit from a claim if something went wrong with my phone.
+In so doing, I found that Verizon uses the Assurion insurance provider to add protection for their customers who are willing to pay the extra premium for that coverage.
+In the case of covering mine, as well as my wife’s iPhone, they were charging me $26 a month which calculates to $312 a year.
+So, I wondered what I actually got for that expense.

 I have 2 options.